arpitjain099/phoenix/python/projects/phiphi/README.md

 Check and edit the migration file as needed and fixing any linting issues.

 The migrations will be applied when you do `make up` and the `api` service is started.
-If you want to run the migration then you can do:
+However, if you want to explicitly run migrations you can do:
 ```bash
 make alembic_upgrade
 ```